ElliotThiebaut/space-explorer/README.md

   </a>
 </p>

 > A browser game made with plain JavaScript, CSS and of course HTML.
-You control a rocket that tries to escape threw portals to the next level, with ennemies and asteroides, adn corrupt portals blocking the way.
-Play along with the awsome Fatser Than Light soundtrack blasting threw your ears !
+> You control a rocket that tries to escape threw portals to the next level, with ennemies, asteroides, and corrupt portals blocking the way.
+> Play along with the awsome Faster Than Light soundtrack blasting threw your ears !

 ### 🏠 [Homepage](https://github.com/ElliotThiebaut/space-explorer)